 As of July 2019 and until ‘early 2020’, this also includes the Rob Roy Glacier hike, due to a landslide.
 Check the DOC website for the most up to date information.

-Food to try in Wanaka
+Things to do in Wanaka – Food!

 We’re not foodies, and nor are we pretending to be – that’ll become obvious by how much ‘on the go’ food we include.
 These are simply some of our favourite places to grab a bite to eat in Wanaka that we hope you’ll love just as much as we do!